sujaldev/sujal.dev/content/posts/03-creating-a-window-on-wayland-from-scratch-in-pure-python.md

     return sock
 ```

-This gives us a Unix domain socket, but we haven't yet made a connection to the Wayland compositor.
-To find the path
+This creates the socket, but we haven't yet made a connection to the Wayland compositor.
+To find the path required to
-required to connect to the Unix socket, we can do the following:
+connect to the compositor, we can do the following:

 ```python | linenos | highlight=[1, (8, 12)]
 import os